apache/beam/website/www/site/content/en/documentation/io/io-standards.md

          <p>For sinks providing Dynamic Destination functionality, elements may carry data that helps determine their destination.
 These data may need to be removed before writing to their final destination.
          <p>To include this method, a connector should:
          <ul>
-            <li>Show that it’s not possible to perform data matching automatically
+            <li>Show that it’s not possible to perform data matching automatically.
-            <li>Support Dynamic Destinations and need changes to the input data due to that reason
+            <li>Support Dynamic Destinations and need changes to the input data due to that reason.
             </li>
          </ul>
       </td>